- Dr Katherine Smith

 Smith, K.E.
 (2006) Problematising power relations in "elite" interviews.
 Geoforum, 37(4): 643-653.

-Smith, K.E., Hill, S. and Bambra, C. (in press) Background and Introduction: UK Experiences of Health Inequalities.
+Smith, K.E., Hill, S. and Bambra, C. (2016) Background and Introduction: UK Experiences of Health Inequalities.
 Chapter 1 in Smith, K.E., Hill, S. and Bambra, C. Health Inequalities: Critical Perspectives.

-Smith, K.E. and Garthwaite, K. (in press) Contrasting views on ways forward for health inequalities researchers.
+Smith, K.E. and Garthwaite, K. (2016) Contrasting views on ways forward for health inequalities researchers.
 Chapter 6 in Smith, K.E., Hill, S. and Bambra, C. Health Inequalities: Critical Perspectives.

-Smith, K.E., Stewart, E., Donnelly, P. and McKendrick, B. (in press) Influencing policy with research – public health advocacy and health inequalities.
+Smith, K.E., Stewart, E., Donnelly, P. and McKendrick, B. (2016) Influencing policy with research – public health advocacy and health inequalities.
 Chapter 19 in Smith, K.E., Hill, S. and Bambra, C. Health Inequalities: Critical Perspectives.

-Smith, K.E., Hill, S. and Bambra, C. (in press) Where next for advcoates, researchers and policymakers trying to tackle health inequalities?
+Smith, K.E., Hill, S. and Bambra, C. (2016) Where next for advcoates, researchers and policymakers trying to tackle health inequalities?
 Chapter 21 in Chapter 1 in Smith, K.E., Hill, S. and Bambra, C. Health Inequalities: Critical Perspectives.

 Katikireddi, S.V. and Smith, K.E.
 (2014) Minimum Unit Pricing of Alcohol in Scotland in M. Hill (ed.)
 Studying Public Policy: An International Approach.
 Bristol: Policy Press: 239-53.